NeverBlink-OSS/rdf-tensor/docs/index.md

 [tensor:BooleanDataTensor](https://w3id.org/rdf-tensor/vocab#BooleanDataTensor) **tensor:mask** ([tensor:BooleanDataTensor](https://w3id.org/rdf-tensor/vocab#BooleanDataTensor) *tensor*, [tensor:BooleanDataTensor](https://w3id.org/rdf-tensor/vocab#BooleanDataTensor) *indexTensor*)

-The result of the function is a sub-tensor extracted from the input numerical tensor using the boolean mask tensor.
+The result of the function is a sub-tensor extracted from the input tensor using the boolean mask tensor.
 The selection depends on the mask tensor.

 * The mask tensor is used to select elements from the input tensor based on the `true` values in the index tensor.
 The result is a 1-dimensional tensor containing the selected elements from the flattened tensor.